seakers/3dchess/chess3d/scenarios/acbba_runtime/README.md

 Most of the runtime is consumed during the planning phase of the algorithm.
 This is when a bundle is constucted and communicated to the rest of the constellation.

 ### Recommendations for improvement
 - `generate_plan()` takes up the most runtime, therefore limiting the number of times this method is called would have the most impact in overall runtime.
-For a simulation that generated 32 task-requests, replanning was called 86 times. `needs_replanning()` needs to be revised to ensure replanning is done in the appropriate times (see Luke's ACBBA paper for guidance).
+For a simulation that generated 32 task-requests, replanning was called 86 times. `needs_replanning()` needs to be revised to ensure replanning is done in the appropriate times (see Luke Johnson's ACBBA paper for guidance).

 - `generate_plan()`'s runtime is split between `planning_phase()` and `plan_from_path()`, improving their respective runtimes will have an overal effect on runtime.